Cash-Out Refinance Vs. HELOC: Which Is Best For You?

 - Existing home equity: You need to have equity in your home to capitalize on this type of refinance.
 Your lender won’t allow you to cash out all of the equity in your home unless you have a Department of Veterans Affairs (VA) loan and qualify for a VA refinance, so before pursuing this route, we recommend taking a careful look at your home’s equity to ensure you can cash out enough to accomplish your goals.

 - Credit score: To refinance, you typically need a credit score of 620 or higher.

-- DTI ratio: You will also need a debt-to-income (DTI) ratio of less than 50%.
+- DTI ratio: For conventional loans, you’ll need a debt-to-income (DTI) ratio of less than 50%.
 For FHA and VA loans, your ratio can be higher.
 Your DTI ratio is your total of your monthly payments divided by your monthly income.